by Jason Wasserman, MD PhD FRCPC, reviewed on June 1, 2020

-The stomach is a hollow organ located in the middle of your abdomen.
-Food that you eat enters the stomach after traveling down the esophagus.
+The stomach is a hollow organ found near the middle of your abdomen.
+Food that you eat travels down your esophagus into the stomach.
 The stomach is responsible for breaking down and absorbing food so that it can be used by your body.
-The inner surface of the stomach is lined by a layer of cells called epithelium.
-Under the epithelium is a thin layer of supportive tissue called the lamina propria.
-Together, the epithelium and lamina propria form a layer called mucosa.

-Adenocarcinoma of the stomach is a type of stomach cancer.
+Adenocarcinoma is a type of stomach cancer.
 It starts from the cells in the epithelium on the inside of the stomach.
-There are two different types of adenocarcinoma that can start in the stomach.
-See the section called Histologic types to learn more.
+There are two different types of adenocarcinoma that can start in the stomach:

 In many cases, adenocarcinoma starts from a pre-cancerous disease called intestinal metaplasia.
 Intestinal metaplasia occurs when the epithelium normally found in the stomach becomes damaged and is replaced by the type of epithelium that is normally found in the small bowel.

 A biopsy is a surgical procedure that removes a small piece of tissue for examination by a pathologist.
 The purpose of a biopsy is to establish a diagnosis.
 A test called immunohistochemistry may be performed to confirm the diagnosis.

 Other information that may be included in your biopsy report are the type of adenocarcinoma and the tumour grade.
 The results of a test to look for a protein called HER2 may also be described.

 Your doctors will use this information to plan treatment such as surgery, radiation, and chemotherapy.
 Continue reading to learn more about tumour grade and extension in adenocarcinoma.